sveltejs/kit/documentation/docs/00-introduction.md

 - Each page of your app is a [Svelte](https://svelte.dev) component
 - You create pages by adding files to the `src/routes` directory of your project.
 These will be server-rendered so that a user's first visit to your app is as fast as possible, then a client-side app takes over

 Try editing the files to get a feel for how everything works – you may not need to bother reading the rest of this guide!

+#### Editor setup

 We recommend using [Visual Studio Code (aka VS Code)](https://code.visualstudio.com/download) with [the Svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode), but [support also exists for numerous other editors](https://sveltesociety.dev/tools#editor-support).